gocn/translator/2022/w05_Parallelism_and_Concurrency_What's_the_Difference.md

 ```

 <h4 id="cs" >Critical Sections</h4>

 Critical sections are shared memory sections which are needed by various parallel tasks within a process.
 These sections may be shared data, types, or other resources.
-(See example to the right[4](https://benjiv.com/parallelism-vs-concurrency/#fn:4))
+(See example to the right [4](https://benjiv.com/parallelism-vs-concurrency/#fn:4))

 <img src="https://github.com/gocn/translator/blob/master/static/images/2022/w05_Parallelism_and_Concurrency_What's_the_Difference%3F/1.png?raw=true" style="zoom:50%"/>

 <h4 id="cop" >Complications of Parallelism</h4>

 Since a processes threads execute in the same memory space, there is a risk of critical sections being accessed by multiple threads at the same time.
 This can cause data corruption or other unexpected behavior in the application.

 There are two primary problems that occur when multiple threads access shared memory at the same time.